Greg0/JourneyPlanner/README.md

 # JourneyPlanner
-Mobile/Desktop that let you plan your weekend or holiday
+Mobile/Desktop app that let you plan your weekend or holiday